-We are all about helping young students to be more creative by providing them with a guide to learn fundamental creativity skills, Visual Diary skills such as annotation, and most importantly learning to work like an artist.
+We are all about helping young students to be more independent and more creative by providing them with a guide to learn fundamental life-skills using the power of The Arts.
+These include fundamental skills such as learning to work like an artist or immediate improvements such as Visual Journal skills.
 In order to achieve this, we appeal to secondary school teachers.

-The author Hilary Senhanli is a secondary art teacher, a practising artist and the founder of Visual Diary Guide approach.
+The founder Hilary Senhanli is a secondary art teacher, a practicing artist, and the author of the Visual Diary Guide approach.

-Hilary has built a collection of Visual Diaries going back 15 years and has been delivering Visual Diary talks since 2012 through incursion to secondary schools.
-That’s when she noticed Year 11 and 12 students in most schools struggle to work independently.
+Hilary has built a collection of Visual Journals going back 15 years and has been delivering Visual Journal talks since 2012 through incursion to secondary schools.
+That’s when she noticed senior students in most schools struggle to work independently.
 This observation has been confirmed by an overwhelming majority of teachers she’s interviewed since.

 She recalls episodes such as the following which inspired her to act:

-“I stepped into the art room and saw my students avidly drawing in their Visual Diaries.
-A brief time dedicated to the Visual Diary at the start of each lesson was theirs; they knew they did not need to wait for permission.
+“I stepped into the art room and saw my students avidly drawing in their Visual Journals.
+A brief time dedicated to the Visual Journal at the start of each lesson was theirs; they knew they did not need to wait for permission.
 They were engaged!
 But what if they had an activity book to focus them?
 This would then only take a few minutes!
+This sparked some ideas.

 “Another day, as part of a conference at the National Gallery of Victoria, I was presenting the development process for my own work as an artist to a room full of teachers.
 Teachers expressed their frustration to me that their students usually want to jump from concept to product in one go, avoiding the development and refinement of their ideas!

-“Experiences like this led me write the guides so that what artists can do creatively is made teachable on a large scale.
+“Experiences like this led me to develop the guides so that what artists can do creatively is made teachable on a larger scale.
 Yet, I could never achieve this without the enthusiastic participation of many generous Art & Design teachers, who reviewed what I produced in their own time and helped me get it right.”

 When so many Visual Arts courses require students to maintain and present Visual Diaries for assessment purposes, then much more is needed to meet the requirements and obligations expected.
 If you’ve ever had students who find it difficult to generate ideas beyond simple interpretations; have students who have too many unused pages at the end of a semester, or students who have work pages that are the same as most other students, then help is required, and at hand.